 What is the difference between butterfly pose and butterfly reach?

 The butterfly pose is a static seated stretch where you hold an upright position with the soles of your feet together.
-The butterfly reach adds a forward hinge and arm extension, turning it into a more dynamic mobility drill that actively engages the core and stretches the posterior chain in addition to the inner thighs.
+The butterfly reach adds a forward hinge and arm extension, turning it into a more dynamic mobility drill that actively engages the core and stretches the posterior chain along with the inner thighs.
 The butterfly reach is more demanding because it requires core control during the forward fold and return.

 How long should I hold a butterfly reach stretch?